junxit/us-congress-bills-115/metadata.md

 - 2017-01-11 — Introduced in House
 - 2017-01-11 — Introduced in House
 - 2017-01-11 — Referred to the House Committee on Energy and Commerce.
+- 2017-01-23 — Considered under suspension of the rules. (consideration: CR H582-586; H583-586)
+- 2017-01-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+460.
+- 2017-01-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-01-23 — Mr. Lance moved to suspend the rules and pass the bill.
+- 2017-01-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text of measure as passed: CR H582-583; H583-584)
+- 2017-01-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text of measure as passed: CR H582-583; H583-584)